 You may say ‘I don’t have space’.
 But before you convince yourself that’s true, take a look at what you do give space to.
 Do you have tins with bits of paint from decorating that took place several years ago?
 I understand why you kept it at the time, but chances are it’s now not fit to use.
 How about clothes that don’t fit?
 Equipment you don’t use?
 Old electrical or IT kit?
 Boxes for things you don’t store in them, that are long since out of guarantee?

-This time of lockdown is forcing many of us to spend longer in our homes.
-And maybe it has lessons for us about our homes, about what’s important, if we listen.
+The pandemic lockdowns forced many of us to spend longer in our homes.
+And maybe that had useful lessons for us about our homes, about what’s important, if we listen.
 So grab yourself a coffee, something to write on and ask yourself these questions:

 – What do I really like to do at home?